Streptococcal Invasive Disease - Group B, 2004

 From 1997 to 2004, there were 215 early-onset disease cases reported and 10 infants died.
 Forty infants were born at less than 37 weeks’ gestation and accounted for 19% of early-onset cases.
 Bacteremia without another focus of infection (79%) was the most common type of infection in these early-onset cases, followed by pneumonia (13%) and meningitis (6%).

-In August 2002, CDC published the Prevention of Perinatal Group B Streptococcal Disease, Revised Guidelines from CDC (PDF: 28 pages).
+In August 2002, CDC published the Prevention of Perinatal Group B Streptococcal Disease.
 Key changes include the recommendation for universal prenatal screening of all pregnant women at 35 to 37 weeks’ gestation and updated prophylaxis regimens for women with penicillin allergies.
 In light of these revised guidelines, MDH reviewed the maternal charts for all 26 early-onset cases reported during 2004.
 Overall, 18 (69%) of 26 women who delivered GBS-positive infants underwent prenatal screening for GBS.
 Of these, six (33%) women were positive and 12 (67%) women were negative.
 Among the eight women who did not receive prenatal screening for GBS, three (38%) were screened upon admission to the hospital and prior to delivery of her infant.
 Among the 26 women of infants with invasive GBS disease, seven (27%) received intrapartum antimicrobial prophylaxis (IAP).
 Two of the six women with a positive GBS screening result received IAP.
 MDH continues to monitor the incidence of GBS disease among infants, screening for GBS among pregnant women, and the use of IAP for GBS-positive pregnant women during labor and delivery.

 Go to full issue: DCN, July/August 2005: Volume 33, Number 4